India to ban imports of 101 items of military equipment

-NEW DELHI (AP) — India will ban the imports of 101 items of military equipment in an effort to boost indigenous production and improve self-reliance in weapons manufacturing.
+NEW DELHI (AP) — India said Sunday that it will ban the imports of 101 items of military equipment in an effort to boost local production and improve self-reliance in weapons manufacturing.

-Defense Minister Rajnath Singh said Sunday that the government is planning to progressively implement the embargo on select military imports between this year and 2024.
-The list hasn’t been disclosed publicly.
+Defense Minister Rajnath Singh said the government is planning to progressively implement the embargo on select military imports between this year and 2024.

+The military equipment includes some high technology weapon systems and range from assault rifles and artillery to transport aircraft and light combat helicopters, the Defense Ministry said in a statement.

 “Our aim is to apprise the Indian defence industry about the anticipated requirements of the Armed Forces so that they are better prepared to realise the goal of indigenisation,” Singh wrote on Twitter.
 “This is a big step towards self-reliance in defence.”

-In May, India announced that global companies could invest up to 74% in the country’s defense manufacturing units, up from 49%, without requiring any government approval, hoping that the new policy will attract foreign companies with high-end technologies to set up their bases in the country in collaboration with local industries.
+In May, India announced that global companies could invest up to 74% in the country’s defense manufacturing units, up from 49%, without requiring any government approval.
+It was hoped the new policy would attract foreign companies with high-end technologies to set up their bases in the country in collaboration with local industries.

-The government had then announced that India will stop importing weapons that can be made domestically, in line with the vision to make the Indian economy self-reliant amid the coronavirus crisis.
+The government then announced that India would stop importing weapons that can be made domestically, in line with the vision to make the Indian economy self-reliant amid the coronavirus crisis.

 India, a major buyer of military equipment, had depended largely on the former Soviet Union during the Cold War.
 But it has been diversifying its purchases by opting for U.S. equipment as well.